tornede/py_experimenter/paper/paper.md

 Compared to other solutions [@mlflow; @wandb], `PyExperimenter` is very lightweight and has only a handful of dependencies.
 Furthermore it is designed to support simple but effective configurations.

+## Statement of Need?

+In comparison to existing experiment-tracking tools, the core features of PyEperimenter are

+- full control over the results database
+- customizable creation of experiments based on parameters
+- experiment runners pulling experiments from the database

+Allowing users to have full control over the database in which the results are stored lets them modify the results storage to their specific use-case, which might not fit into the standard stencil of results storage and retrieval of other tools, which are often optimized regarding ease-of-use with incremental, e.g. neural models at the cost of flexibility.
+At the same time, desired results tables and fields are created by the tool, which, together with the experiment creation and retrieval methods, offers an advantage over a completely manual database administration.
+[NO NEED TO LEARN QUERY LANGUAGE; JUST USE DB]

+[WHICH TOOLS ALLOW FULL CONTROL OF DB]
+[THESE OTHER TOOLS DO NOT OFFER THE FOLLOWING INVERTED CONCEPT OF EXPERIMENT CREATION]

+[INVERTED FLOW]

+In some capacity, there are tools like [WANDB] which offer this inverted setup, although in a limited way.
+With [WANDB], sweeps that evaluate a number of different configurations as specified by [SPECIFICATION] can be carried out.
+However, there are only two search methods: grid search and bayesian optimization, and the number of agents carrying out evaluations for the sweep is also limited to 20 as of now.

+[OTHER TOOLS ALLOWING INVERTED FLOWS?]

+[LIGHT-WEIGHTEDNESS OF PYEXPERIMENTER]

 # Acknowledgements